-Figure 10-3.
+Figure 4-3.
 Exhaust Pressure Control with Generator Power Limiting and Plant Import/Export Limiting

 This is an example of a typical turbine generator application where plant process steam (turbine exhaust pressure) is desired to be controlled at a single pressure level.
 With this type of application, turbine load varies based on the plant process steam demand.
 Both the Auxiliary and Cascade modes were used for this example application.
-Other applications may or may not utilize all the functionality shown in Figure 10-3 and described below.
+Other applications may or may not utilize all the functionality shown in Figure 4-3 and described below.

-With this application turbine exhaust pressure control is performed within the 505 through the Cascade PID controller.
+With this application, turbine exhaust pressure control is performed within the 505 through the Cascade PID controller.
 This is an ideal controller for this type of function because it can be enabled and disabled as desired by a system operator.
 This gives a system operator full authority of when to transfer process pressure control to or from a letdown station or turbine bypass valve.

-Because turbine load may vary greatly with this application, a limiter is used to protect the generator from being overpowered.
-To limit generator load, the 505 control must be able to sense generator load.
-As shown in Figure 10-3 generator load is being sensed with a Woodward Real Power Sensor and supplied to the 505's KW droop input.
-With this application generator over-load protection is performed by a combination of the Speed PID and the Speed Setpoint Maximum limit.
-By programming the Speed Setpoint Maximum limit to that of rated speed plus the % droop value at 100% load, the speed setpoint cannot be taken over 100% load and the Speed PID will limit generator load to 100%.
+Because turbine load may vary greatly with this application, a limiter is used to protect the generator from being over powered.
+In order to limit generator load, the 505 control must be able to sense generator load.
+As shown in Figure 4-3 generator load is being sensed with a Woodward Real Power Sensor and supplied to the 505's KW droop input.
+With this application generator over-load protection is performed by a combination of the Speed PID and the speed setpoint maximum limit.
+By programming the speed setpoint maximum limit to that of rated speed plus the % droop value at 100% load, the speed setpoint cannot be taken over 100% load and the Speed PID will limit generator load to 100%.

 For this application a limiting type of control function was required to limit the plant export power to zero.
-The plant does not get reimbursed for any power exported, and it is more economical to make power than purchase it form the utility, thus a zero-plant import/export power level is desired.
-Because the Auxiliary PID is the only 505 controller that has this limiting capability, it was used to sense tie line power and limit turbine/generator output, based on a zero-export limit setting.
+The plant does not get reimbursed for any power exported, and it is more economical to make power than purchase it form the utility, thus a zero plant import/export power level is desired.
+Because the Auxiliary PID is the only 505 controller that has this limiting capability, it was used to sense tie line power and limit turbine/generator output, based on a zero export limit setting.

-A second Real Power Sensor #8272-726 was used with this application to sense utility tie line power.
+A second Real Power Sensor (RPS) #8272-726 was used with this application to sense utility tie line power.
 This RPS is special, in that it senses -5 A to +5 A CT current to allow its output to represent power flow in both the import and export directions.
-With this RPS 12 mA represents zero power flow.
-Because of this feature the RPS #8272-726 cannot, be used with the 505 to sense generator load/ power.
-Please check with a Woodward certified distributor or factory for the correct RPS to use as a generator load sensor.
+With this, RPS 12 mA represents zero power flow.
+Because of this feature, the RPS #8272-726 cannot be used with the 505 to sense generator load/power.
+Please check with a Woodward-certified distributor or factory for the correct RPS to use as a generator load sensor.

 This application uses an EGCP-3 LS for synchronization only.
 Because the EGCP-3 LS interfaces to the 505 through an analog signal, a 505 analog input must be programmed.
-The 505's Analog Input #6 is the only analog input directly compatible with the EGCP-3 LS, thus it is required that this input be programmed to receive the EGCP-3 LS's Speed Bias signal.
 When a synchronizing input/function is programmed, the input can be enabled, through a contact input, function key, Modbus command, or the 505 service panel.
-As shown in Figure

-3-3, a panel-mounted (DPST) switch is used with this application to select automatic synchronization in both the EGCP-3 LS and 505.
+As shown in Figure 4-3, a panel-mounted (DPST) switch is used with this application to select automatic synchronization in both the EGCP-3 LS and 505.